14-yama/miranda-distribution/log.md

 The exploration of passion fruit import revealed challenges in volume requirements and cold storage.
 Flexibility in adapting the import strategy, coupled with a temporary solution using local and regional sources, presents an opportunity to tap into the emerging market for exotic fruits.
 The commitment to continuous research and adaptation is key to success.

-Feel free to provide any specific focus areas or questions for the next log!

 ## November 27, 2023